Skip to content

 7. Explain reflex control mechanisms including humoral and neural feedback and feedforward mechanisms underlying homeostasis and their alterations in disease.

-1. Apply knowledge of pharmacokinetics and pharmacodynamic concepts to ensure safe and effective drug prescribing with consideration of human health and disease.
+1. Apply pharmacokinetic and pharmacodynamic concepts with consideration of human health and disease.

-2. Describe mechanisms of action, target organ responses, and homeostatic responses to drugs.
+2. Describe mechanisms of action, target organ responses, and physiologic responses to drugs.

-5. Apply knowledge of individual variability to select therapeutic regimens and monitor response for efficacy and adverse outcomes.
+4. Apply knowledge of individual variability to select therapeutic regimens.

-• Utilize neurological exam findings to localize lesions.
+4. Utilize neurological exam findings to localize lesions in the central nervous system.

 Selected Student and Faculty Learning Resources